MalykhinViktor/Yandex_praktikum/README.md

 </div>

 ### My project:
- **You can get acquainted with them in various branches of this repository

   - first project 🎵 Yandex Music
   - second project 🏦  Investigation of the reliability of borrowers
   - third project 🏠 Yandex Real Estate